Welcome to the Wanderers Sports Club Website.

 Wanderers came about back in 1951 when several rugby clubs (Pirates and Rovers) from Hope, Brightwater and Wakefield combined.

 The name Wanderers was decided upon, with some debate, after an old Wanderers cricket club based in Springrove half way between the Brightwater and Wakefield communities.
-In 1982, cricket came under the Wanderers banner, followed in 1984 by netball, and tennis in 1985 (now defunct) it's latest edition was in 2011 when Rugby league came on board.
+In 1982, cricket came under the Wanderers banner, followed in 1984 by netball, and tennis in 1985 (now defunct) it's latest edition was in 2011 when Rugby league became part of the Club.

-Wanderers club is open every Friday night from 5:00pm and most Saturdays from 1pm onwards depending on what games are being played there that day.
+Cricket in the summer and Rugby in the winter dependant on what games are being played there that day.
 New membership is welcomed and encouraged even if the person does not wish to play any particular sport.

 The club has a fully licenced bar and kitchen facilities.
-Membership is preferable, but you can be signed in by a member or if you are from a sporting club that has reciporcal visiting rights
+Membership is preferable, but you can be signed in by a member or if you are from a sporting club that has reciprocal visiting rights